Microsoft Access Tips for Serious Users

 In converting an old database, you could strike problems with deprecated items such as the FileSearch object, dialogs that no longer exist in the ribbon interface, or objects related to the removed features.

-For some reason, you can export a table or query in Excel format, but not a report.
-Both OutputTo and SendObject fail with error 2282: The format in which you are attempting to output the current object is not available.
+Prior to Service Pack 2, you could export a table or query in Excel format, but not a report.
+Both OutputTo and SendObject would fail with error 2282: The format in which you are attempting to output the current object is not available.
+Applying SP2 should address this.

 Do not convert a digitally signed database to an ACCDB.
 Access 2007 will prevent you modifying the code if you do.